wp-plugins/login-and-out/readme.txt

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.jpg.
 It shows the widget near the bottom right corner of the screen.
-Note that the screenshot is taken from the directory of the stable readme.txt, so in this case, `/trunk/screenshot-1.jpg
+2. Version 1.1+ of the Login & Logout widget has some configuration options.

 == Changelog ==